kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md

 \(a\) The holder of a certificate issued under this subpart may voluntarily surrender it for cancellation.

 \(b\) Any request made under paragraph (a) of this section must include the following signed statement or its equivalent: “I voluntarily surrender my remote pilot certificate with a small UAS rating for cancellation.
-This request is made for my own reasons, with full knowledge that my certificate will not be reissued to me unless I again complete the requirements specified in §§107.61 and 107.63.”
+This request is made for my own reasons, with full knowledge that my certificate will not be reissued to me unless I again complete the requirements specified in §[[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md#§107.61   Eligibility.|§107.61]] and 107.63.”

 ## Subpart D—Waivers